casmlab/facebook_group_collector/README.md

 What You Need Before you Start
 -------------------------------
-You need to know the GroupID of the group you would like to collect data from (Get groupID using: https://lookup-id.com/), and input it in the GUI.
+You need to know the GroupID of the group (eg, 160475740743826) you would like to collect data from (Get groupID using: https://lookup-id.com/), and input it in the GUI.
 Please make sure the group you would like to access is a public group.

 Your Facebook account also need to be granted at least Tester permission to modify and run the app.